AlekMabry/SoftwareRenderer/README.md

 * Export per-vertex attributes from the vertex shader to be interpolated for use in a fragment shader.
 <img src="screenshots/PBRSceneDemo.jpg" alt="Screenshot of PBR Render"/>

-## Project Structure
-`SGL/` contains the source for the SGL library, which compiles to sgl.DLL. `demos/` contains the sample

 ## Building
 SGL is a general purpose library that can be compiled on any platform, however I have only tested this build configuration on Windows.